Published on May 24th, 2019 | by Kyle Field0

 Bike-friendly cities like Barcelona make electric bicycles an even more obvious alternative to gasoline vehicles and the injection of Rayvolt’s ebikes into an already bike-centric city like Barcelona is sure to fuel the flames even further.
 In addition to Rayvolt’s impressive lineup of ebikes, the company has a number of irons in the fire, so stay tuned here on CleanTechnica for the news as it breaks.

 We worked with Mat and the team on a special win-win deal for CleanTechnica and our readers.
-If you buy a bike using our link, Rayvolt will give you one of their classic helmets with the purchase of one of their ebikes.
+If you buy a bike using our link and our affiliate code KEEPSAFECT, Rayvolt will give you a free classic helmet with purchase of one of their ebikes.
 On our end, Rayvolt kicks down a few bucks to CleanTechnica through their affiliate program to help us keep the lights on.
-To get the deal, you do need to use our referral link to complete your purchase, then drop the coupon code ‘keepsafe’ in when you’re ready to checkout.
+To get the deal, you do need to use our referral link to complete your purchase, then drop the coupon code ‘keepsafect’ in when you’re ready to checkout.
 The best part is that doing this costs you absolutely nothing extra and supports CleanTechnica at the same time.